weber-stef/SplitPdfToMultipleTextFiles/README.md

 //3.
 Step moved text files to their own SubFolder folder
 // ToDo: this sure can be done a better way by adding it to the first function...

 //4.
-Step (not done yet):
+Step (readFirstLineOftext.js):
-read the first line of each text-file and name the file like that (using the mv-Command)
+read the first line of each text-file and name the file like that (using the rename-Command)